Originally posted on May 19, 2021. Updated on September 26, 2022.

 Garage Door Sensor Repairs

 If you are not able to fix your garage door opener sensors, it’s time to call the experts over at Garage Door Enterprises.
 We will diagnose the situation and replace your garage door sensors.
-We do highly recommend having a service technician handle garage door sensor repairs and installation, as messing with wiring can be dangerous and must be done correctly, given the essential safety features it provides.
+We do highly recommend having a service technician handle garage door sensor repair and installation, as messing with wiring can be dangerous and must be done correctly, given the essential safety features it provides.

 Give us a call here at Garage Door Enterprises.
 We are confident we can install quality garage door sensors that will keep your garage safe.
 We handle everything with high attention to detail and customer service.
-We can also perform your garage door sensors replacement to have your garage door functioning at its best in no time.
+We can also perform your garage door sensor replacement to have your garage door functioning at its best in no time.